intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 ## Formal Liaison Relationships

-A formal liaison relationship is set up when it is mutually agreeable and required for some specific purposes, as viewed by the other organization, the IAB, and the IETF participants conducting the work.
+A formal liaison relationship is established when it is mutually agreeable and required for some specific purposes, as viewed by the other organization, the IAB, and the IETF participants conducting the work.
 Some potential purposes include: